google/docsy/userguide/content/en/docs/Theme installation/Docsy-As-Module/start-from-scratch.md

 ---
-title: "Route 2: Start your new hugo site from scratch (for experts)"
+title: "Create a new site: Start a new site from scratch"
-linkTitle: "Start site from scratch (experts)"
+linkTitle: "Start site from scratch"
 date: 2021-12-08T09:21:54+01:00
 weight: 3
 description: >
-  Instructions on how to start a hugo site from scratch using Docsy theme as Hugo module which is automatically pulled in.
+  Create a new Hugo site from scratch with Docsy as a Hugo Module
 ---

-As an expert, you may prefer your new site from scratch.
-This approach gives you a minimum skeleton structure for your site only, so that you build and extend your site step by step.
-The first step is adding the Docsy theme as a [Hugo module](https://gohugo.io/hugo-modules/) to your site.
-If needed, you can easily [update](/docs/updating/) the module to the latest version of the Docsy GitHub repo.
+The simplest approach to creating a Docsy site is [copying our example site](/docs/theme-installation/docsy-as-module/example-site-as-template/).
+However, if you're an experienced Hugo user or the site structure of our example site doesn't meet your needs, you may prefer to create a new site from scratch.
+This approach gives you a minimum skeleton structure for your site project only, so that you build and extend your actual site step by step.
+The first step is adding the Docsy theme as a [Hugo Module](https://gohugo.io/hugo-modules/) to your site.
+If needed, you can easily [update](/docs/updating/) the module to the latest revision from the Docsy GitHub repo.

 ## TL;DR: Setup for the impatient expert

-At your command prompt, issue:
+At your command prompt, run the following:

 {{< tabpane >}}
 {{< tab header="Unix shell" >}}